gui2de/ppol768-spring23/Group Projects/README.md

 # Group composition

-Once you have formed a group, please use a pull request to update this document and indicate the composition of your group.
-You will mark all three instructors as reviewers on that pull request.
+Once you have formed a group, please update this document and indicate the composition of your group.
+You will use a pull request (ie create a dedicated branch for this modification and merge it onto main) for this change, and will mark all three instructors (`bbdaniels`, `BeaLeydier`, `hamzamajoka`) as reviewers on that pull request.

 ## Group 1
 1. Member 1